Unleash/unleash/website/docs/advanced/keycloak-group-sync.md

 ### Step 2: Enable Group Syncing {#unleash-step-2}

-Turn on Group Syncing and set a value for "Group Field JSON Path", this must match the value in Keycloak for claim name exactly.
+Turn on Group Syncing and set a value for "Group Field JSON Path".
+This must match the value in claim name in Keycloak exactly.
 Save your configuration.

 ![The Unleash SSO configuration screen with the Enable Group Syncing and Group Field JSON Path highlighted.](/img/setup-keycloak-sync-12.png)